18.9 Disorders of the Female Reproductive System

 Treatment of Cervical Cancer

-Treatment of cervical cancer generally depends on the stage at which the cancer is diagnosed, but it is likely to include some combination of surgery, radiation therapy, and/or .
+Treatment of cervical cancer generally depends on the stage at which the cancer is diagnosed, but it is likely to include some combination of surgery, radiation therapy, and/or chemotherapy.
 Outcomes of treatment depend largely on how early the cancer is diagnosed and treated.
 For surgery to cure cervical cancer, the entire tumor must be removed with no cancerous cells found at the margins of the removed tissue on microscopic examination.
 If cancer is found and treated very early when it is still in the microscopic stage, the five-year survival rate is virtually 100%.

 Vaginitis